ManojPadala123/ecommerce_review_analyzer/README.md

-# 💬 Product Review & PDF Chatbot with RAG and Streamlit
+# 💬 Product QA and Review Chatbot

 This project implements an interactive chatbot that provides answers based on customer product reviews and uploaded PDF documentation.
 It leverages advanced AI techniques, including **Retrieval-Augmented Generation (RAG)** using **Mistral-7B-Instruct-v0.3**, embeddings with **SentenceTransformers**, and document storage with **ChromaDB**.